Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 ## 1. Overview

-This repository allows for building particulate matter monitoring systems using Arduino UNOs and Alphasense OPC-N3 optical particle counter modules.
+This repository allows for building of particulate matter monitoring systems using Arduino UNOs and Alphasense OPC-N3 optical particle counter modules.

 There are two versions, a portable monitor which can be worn by a person and a stationary monitor.

-A high-level overview of the components required for each is provided below.

 ### 1.1.
-Basic bill of materials
+Cost breakdown

 #### Portable monitor